cjcolemanx/public-scripts/README.md

 - `touch-nested` - got tired of using `mkdir ... && touch /../../../../file`, so
   this script handles creating any necessary parent folders

+- [ ] TODO: Modify sourcing in `bookmarks.sh` to be less naive and catered to my directory structure